-characterization.
-In Table 4, the last column presents the value of the Akaike Information Criterion (AIC) for each of the eight models.
+It is also possible to offer some econometric evidence to corroborate the above characterization.
+In Table 3, the last column presents the value of the Akaike Information Criterion (AIC) for each of the eight models.
 AIC is a model selection criterion that can be applied to any model that can be estimated by the maximum likelihood method.
 One simply minimizes (2LogL)/n + 2k/n where k=the number of parameters in the likelihood function L and n is the number of observations.
 Particularly for a non-linear model the AIC is a convenient econometric discriminator among different model specifications.
-It would seem that by this criterion at least type VII policy-maker model may be the most appropriate one for Indonesia during the period of observation.
+It would seem that by this criterion at least type VII policymaker model may be the most appropriate one for Thailand during the period of observation.
 This means that both developmental and statist concerns dominated the real fiscal agenda during this period.
-This too, seems to be consistent with the institutional studies and my own informed observations.
+This too, seems to be consistent with the institutional studies and my own informal observations.

-Let us consider then the type VII policy maker first.
-According to the typology in table 2 this is further a fiscally liberal policy maker.
-All the ρ 's are positive and significant at .05 level.6 In the presence of foreign aid almost 50% of the additional revenue goes to non-development expenditures.
-For bilateral Japanese foreign aid the percentage going to development expenditures is 67% whereas 54% of aid from all other sources is spent for non-developmental purposes.
+Let us consider then the type VII policymaker first.
+According to the typology in Table 2 this is further a fiscally liberal policymaker.
+All the ρ 's are positive and significant at .05 level.5 In the presence of foreign aid almost 48% of the additional revenue goes to non-development expenditures.
+For bilateral Japanese foreign aid the percentage going to development expenditures is 72% whereas almost 52% of aid from all other sources is spent for developmental purposes.
 Thus, a straightforward interpretation would have been to claim the superiority of Japanese aid over other aid in this case.
 However, some caution is required.
 We do not know if the presence of aid pulls some money out of the domestic revenue to non-development purposes.
 It is reasonable to suspect that for some categories of aid (for both generally Japanese and other aid) this may be partially the case.
 Under these circumstances if the substitution effect is not too high (i.e. aid doesn't replace completely development expenditures that would have been financed out of domestic revenues) only then there is an incremental effect of aid on development expenditures.
-Under this scenario, Japanese bilateral aid would seem to be more effective Rupiah for Rupiah than other aid.
-I show next that in case of Indonesia this may be a reasonable conclusion.
+Under this scenario, Japanese bilateral aid would seem to be more effective Baht for Baht than other aid.
+I show next that in case of Thailand this may be a reasonable conclusion.